How we assess commercials

 In addition to the ASA’s Codes, the broadcasters have adopted a number of voluntarily policies and rules specifically for their medium.
 These cover everything from advertising adult services to advertising soft drinks to kids.

 To make it easier for you to understand the various rules, we publish a list of what we call the CAB House Rules.
-While this list is primarily an internal document, we make it available to agencies and advertisers as it contains practical advice on everything from which swear words are currently acceptable to using guns as props in commercials.
+While this list is primarily an internal document, we make it available to agencies and advertisers as it contains practical advice on everything from which swear words are currently acceptable to using firearms as props in commercials.